 Allfunds Bank Group has stress tests as part of ordinary risk management to assess the impact on capital and profitability of hypothetical stress scenarios.
-The programme analyses the types of risk collectively assumed by the Entity during its activities and analyses risk factors separately.
+The programme analyses the types of risk collectively assumed by the entity during its activities and analyses risk factors separately.
 In particular, emphasis is set in the following material risks:

 - Credit risk

-- Market risk
+- Counterparty risk

 - Operational risk

 - Interest rate risk

-- Liquidity and funding risk.
+- Liquidity risk.

+- Market risk